-46-7 Garage Sales.
+84-7.
+Garage Sales.

-- (a) No person shall have more than four (4) garage sales at any residence during a consecutive twelve-month period. - (b) No garage sale may last more than seventy-two hours - (c) Garage sales shall be limited to sales of items which had actually been used in the normal course of residential living in the home at which the sale is to occur and shall not be transported to such home for purposes of the sale.
-This does not prohibit minor joint garage sale activities among family or nearby neighbors. - (d) No garage sale shall continue later than one-half hour after sunset nor begin prior to 9:00am. - (e) No garage sale shall be situated so as to obstruct traffic, nor shall any garage sale patrons park their vehicle so as to obstruct traffic. - (f) Excessive noise emanation from the area of any garage sale is prohibited. - (g) The placing of signage shall be in compliance with Rochester Hills Ordinance Chapter 134-7(5), 134-109(b).
+- (a) Frequency.
+No person shall have more than four (4) garage sales at any residence during a consecutive twelve-month period. - (b) Duration.
+No garage sale may last more than seventy-two (72) hours. - (c) Allowable sale items.
+Garage sales shall be limited to sales of items which had actually been used in the normal course of residential living in the home at which the sale is to occur and shall not be transported to such home for purposes of the sale.
+This does not prohibit minor joint garage sale activities among family or nearby neighbors. - (d) Hours.
+No garage sale shall continue later than one-half hour after sunset nor begin prior to 9:00am. - (e) Traffic obstruction.
+No garage sale shall be situated so as to obstruct traffic, nor shall any garage sale patrons park their vehicle so as to obstruct traffic. - (f) Noise.
+Excessive noise emanation from the area of any garage sale is prohibited. - (g) Sign placement.
+The placing of signage shall be in compliance with Sections Chapter 134-7(5) and 134-109(b).
 All signs must be removed at the end the sale.

-46-8 Graffiti.
+84-8.
+Graffiti.

-46-8.1 Purpose and intent.
+(a) Purpose and intent.